AVSLab/basilisk/src/simulation/vizard/dataFileToViz/dataFileToViz.rst

 The module assumes the data file is in plain text form and the following format:

 - time
-- inertial position states
+- inertial position states (m)
-- inertial velocity states
+- inertial velocity states (m/s)
-- inertial attitude state in terms of either MRPs, quaternions or 3-2-1 Euler angles
+- inertial attitude state in terms of either MRPs, quaternions or 3-2-1 Euler angles (rad)
-- inertial angular velocity vector in radians per second
+- inertial angular velocity vector in radians per second (rad/s)
-- (optional) thruster force values
+- (optional) thruster force values (N)
 - repeat on the same line for additional spacecraft

 The required module parameters are listed in the following table.